ARBUCHELI/FENDWEB-BUCHELI-COURSE-WHAT-IS-HTML/README.md

 Try out the Dogs and Cats links now!

 Let’s create a 404 status response by making a request for a non-existent resource.
 Alex hasn’t built a webpage to list her turtles!
 Click on the link for Turtles to see the browser display the 404 status code.

+Take a loot to the live example here: https://bucheli-web-development-front-end-course-first-example.netlify.app/